 It is more important than ever for Los Angeles to keep standing up and speaking up.
 Angels Flight • literary west wants to be one of its megaphones.
 All our voices need to be heard.
 Note that the city’s wide reach means you don’t have to live in L.A. to contribute to this special call, only that some part of you or your story resonates here.
 Anonymity is welcome for those concerned publishing would be a risk.

 We request that prose be kept to under 1,000 words.
 Please send your work to Submit@AFLWmag.com.
 We will be publishing on a rolling basis starting Dec.
-1 through the first 100 days of the new administration.
-Deadline: ongoing.
+1. Deadline: ongoing.

 We held an epic and powerful a post-inaguration live event, in collaboration with David Rocklin’s Roar Shack, to come together as a community and share submissions from the issue on January 22, 2017, at Clifton’s, DTLA.

 We look forward to sharing your work and creating a wall of resistance together.